sdran/ran-simulator/README.md

+Welcome to the open source release version 1.1.1 of ONF's SD-RAN project.
+Please note that this is a read only release of the source code.
+We will not be accepting pull requests in these repos, and the source code that is contained here cannot be used to build functional binaries because it refers back to a number of private repositories.
+But executables - docker containers referencing the released code - are available on Docker Hub and referenced [here](https://wiki.opennetworking.org/display/COM/SD-RAN+1.1+Release).
+SD-RAN is currently a member-only project, and ONF membership is required to access the most current release, the master branch, and to do development with SD-RAN.

 # RAN Simulator

 This software allows simulation of a number of RAN CU/DU nodes and RU cells via the O-RAN E2AP standard.